 R&R Marine's repair yard in Port Arthur

 A repair job gone wrong has led two offshore companies and an insurance provider to file suit against BP Consulting Inc. (Business Productivity Consulting)and Sabine Offshore Services.
-Conducting the lift without following routine and customary pre-lift procedures;

 R&R Marine Offshore Inc., Ensco Offshore Co. and St. Paul Travelers claim BPC and Sabine negligently caused a crane boom to collapse during the repair session of an offshore drilling rig.
 The companies filed suit in the Jefferson County District Court on Jan.
 28.